Subscribe to updates

 Risk Management – Corporate and Directorate Risk Registers

-David Dobbs introduced the report, which included the Corporate Risk Register and the Chief Executive’s Directorate Risk Register.
-Members discussed the VAT reclaim risk (FPA0014), with John Harrison, Interim Director for Finance, explaining improved accounting processes and monitoring, aiming to reduce the risk score.
-Regarding the risk of harm to a child (CSD0016), Councillor Mufeedah Bustin questioned the high score, and Mr Harrison explained that while the risk cannot be eliminated, it is being managed.
-Charlotte Webster, Independent Person, suggested benchmarking this risk against other local authorities.
-Mr Dobbs agreed to benchmark the risk.
-The committee resolved to note the corporate and directorate risks and request detailed updates on risk treatment and mitigation where further scrutiny is required.
+Mr David Dobbs introduced the Corporate Risk Register and the Chief Executive's Directorate Risk Register.
+Members discussed specific risks, including FPA0014 regarding VAT reclamation from HMRC, where John Harrison, Interim Director for Finance, stated that accounting processes had been improved and the risk score was expected to reduce.
+Councillor Mufeedah Bustin questioned the high risk score for CSD0016 (child safeguarding), with Mr Harrison explaining that while controls were in place, the inherent risk of harm to a child could not be entirely eliminated.
+Ms Charlotte Webster suggested benchmarking this risk against other local authorities.
+Mr Dobbs agreed to undertake this benchmarking.
+The committee resolved to note the corporate and directorate risks, requesting further updates on specific risks requiring scrutiny.

 Review of CIPFA Guidance on the management of Audit Committees